Disney World Essentials: What to Pack in Your Disney Day Bag

 re-fills .

-- Dry, portable snacks/lunch.
-Or in our case, both.
+- Portable snacks and meal items.
 Bring along food items such as trail mix, granola bars, PB&J sandwiches, and apples to prevent the kids from getting hungry.
 If you happen to be participating in a Disney dining plan, however, save the space in your park bag and bring along less of your own food.

 Disney World Touring Items